Vincus999/FASTA_Reader/README.md

-This bash script helps it's users to universally read FASTA files by chromosome
+This bash script helps it's users to universally read FASTA files by chromosome.

+How to use?
+./